 the MySQL server to read the specified file for configuration

 Apart from making changes to the

-by running the MySQL Server Instance Config Wizard again, you can
+by running the MySQL Server Instance Configuration Wizard again,

 necessary changes.
 You can also modify the server configuration

 utility.
 For more information about server configuration, see